Lead scoring is a perfect example of that.

 9. Review and optimise

-Once you have launched your lead scoring model you have to continue to refine and optimise it.
-Regularly meet with both your marketing and sales teams to gather feedback and understand how the model can be improved.
+Once you have launched your lead scoring model, you must continue refining and optimising it.
+Regularly meet with your marketing and sales teams to gather feedback and understand how the model can be improved.

 10. Recycle leads that are not sales-ready

-It is inevitable that not all your lead will be sales-ready despite their score.
-To avoid discarding these leads, their scores should be reset and they should be filtered back into your marketing system to be nurtured before being handed back to sales.
+It is inevitable that not all of your leads will be sales-ready despite their score.
+To avoid discarding these leads, their scores should be reset, and they should be filtered back into your marketing system to be nurtured before being handed back to sales.

-Lead scoring provides you with a way to prioritise leads based on information they provide about themselves as well as by understanding their behaviour and engagement with your business.
+Lead scoring allows you to prioritise leads based on information they provide about themselves and by understanding their behaviour and engagement with your business.

-Prioritising leads who are sales-ready means your sales teams are focused on the highest quality leads while allowing your marketing team to focus on nurturing those that aren’t.
+Prioritising sales-ready leads means your sales teams are focused on the highest quality leads while allowing your marketing team to focus on nurturing those that aren’t.